 A population abundance index from the PWS bottom trawl survey is generated for three skate species each year of that survey.
 The survey occurs in Eastern PWS and the time series begins in 1999 for big and longnose skates and 2001 for Bering skate.
+Though a survey was conducted in 2019, estimates are presented through 2018.
 Aleutian skates are also captured in the survey, but their occurrence is too low to estimate abundance.
-Bering skate catch per unit effort (CPUE) in 2017 continued an increasing trend since 2007.
-Big skate CPUE in 2017 was similar to the previous two surveys being at time-series highs.
-Longnose skate CPUE fell to a survey low in 2017 (Contact Wyatt Rhea-Fournier).
+Bering skate catch per unit effort (CPUE) has had an increasing trend from 2007 to 2017.
+CPUE was slightly down in 2018 but approximately at the long-term survey average.
+Big skate CPUE in 2018 was similar to the previous two surveys being at time-series highs.
+Longnose skate CPUE fell to a survey low in 2017 but came up slightly in 2018 but remained below the long-term average (Contact Wyatt Rhea-Fournier).

 Figure 4.
-Trawl survey CPUE estimates of skates with 90% confidence intervals in Eastern PWS.
+PWS trawl survey CPUE estimates for skates with 90% confidence intervals.
+Dotted line represents the long-term survey average.